Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 The Extended Public Works Programme (EPWP) unit is open to the public by appointment only, weekdays 7.45am-4.30pm.
 Contact 044 802 2010 or gesau@george.gov.za to arrange appointments or phone 072 070 7234 for emergencies only.

 All libraries are open with protocols in place.
-Opening hours remain reduced and admittance to the George Main Library remains by appointment only, while the community libraries will be access-restricted based on the amount of people inside the library according to the size of the facility.
+Opening hours remain reduced and admittance to the George Main Library remains by appointment only, while community libraries are access-restricted based on the amount of people inside the library according to the size of the facility.

 A new service is available in which patrons can select books via the online library portal (see details below) and email a list of materials they want to loan.
 Librarians will make up piles of available materials and arrange a time for collection.
 You can also phone your librarian to inquire about a book-by-phone service.